NeoLorenzo/Life-Sim/README.md

 The following features are planned to expand the simulation depth into a comprehensive life emulator:

 ### Phase 1: Genetics, Growth & Skills
+*   **Aging & Mortality:**
+    *   **Declining Vitality:** Maximum Health capacity decreases annually (e.g., Max Health is 100 at age 20, but only 60 at age 80).
+    *   **The Century Limit:** A hard mortality cap ensures Maximum Health reaches 0 at age 100, guaranteeing death if it hasn't occurred naturally.
+    *   **Frailty:** As the Health Cap lowers, minor events (flu, stress) become increasingly lethal due to the reduced health buffer.
 *   **Genetics Engine:**
     *   **Height Potential:** Agents are born with a genetic max height.
 They grow towards this limit annually until adulthood, and slowly shrink during seniority.
-    *   **Dynamic Physiology:** Weight and muscle mass fluctuate dynamically based on Age, Athleticism, and Metabolism (Genetics).
+    *   **Dynamic Physiology:** Weight and muscle mass fluctuate dynamically based on Age, Athleticism, and Metabolism.
 *   **Skill Mastery Mechanics:**
     *   **Practice System:** Logic to learn and level up specific skills (0-100) via time allocation.
     *   **Content Implementation:**
         *   **Instruments:** Guitar, Piano, Violin, etc.
         *   **Martial Arts:** Karate, Jiu-Jitsu, Boxing, etc.
         *   **Licenses:** Driving, Pilot, Boating.
-*   **Manual Character Creator:** A UI screen to manually select Name, Appearance, and Attributes before starting the simulation (replacing the current random generation).
+*   **Manual Character Creator:** A UI screen to manually select Name, Appearance, and Attributes before starting the simulation.

 ### Phase 2: Social Web & Relationships
 *   **Family Generation:** Procedural creation of parents and siblings with genetic stat inheritance.